 The second waterfall was only a few-minute walk from the first one.
 This one was much taller and there were some pretty spots to lay out a towel and relax.
 The ground beneath the waterfall is sandy, so it was fine to swim and walk around barefoot.
 There were many butterflies fluttering around as we took a dip.
 The water was pretty chilly!

 From the second waterfall, the trail crosses the river below the falls.
 It branches after a while, one path leading along the river and one heading up the hill.
-Both ways offered some pretty scenery.
+Both ways offered some pretty scenery and looped to the same spot.
 It becomes a bit steeper and rockier as you head away from the second waterfall.

 At the third waterfall, there is a larger ‘beach’ than at the others.
 While we were hanging out in the sun, a couple visitors scaled the slippery wall near the falls in an attempt to make it to the top.
 Other than that, we had the whole place to ourselves.